 Types of small business loan

-The abundance of small business funding in the alternative finance sector and traditional banking means there should be a loan out there that suits your business needs perfectly.
-Thorough preparation is a key to success, since lenders are meticulous in assessing applications, often basing their decision on borrowers’ professionalism, planning, honesty and ability to communicate clearly.
+The abundance of small business funding available from alternative finance providers and traditional high-street banks means there should be a loan out there that suits your business needs perfectly.
+Thorough preparation is the key to success, since lenders are meticulous in assessing applications, often basing their decision on borrowers’ professionalism, planning, honesty and ability to communicate clearly.

-1. Secured and unsecured business loans
+Secured and unsecured business loans

 Your decision could be influenced by the legal status of your company – are you looking for a partnership company loan, or are you a sole trader or limited company?
 The age and track record of your company could also influence your choice.
-However, a flexible lender will look at the bigger picture when assessing your application so be ready to share the required information.
+However, a flexible lender will look at the bigger picture when assessing your application, so be ready to share the required information.

-Fleximize is the first provider in the UK of revenue-based funding, which is revolutionising SME finance.
-Differing from traditional lending, borrowers only repay a percentage of sales each month until their loan is repaid.
-So, essentially, borrowers only pay what they can afford, and it’s great for companies that are affected by seasonality, with peaks and dips in turnover throughout the year.
+Fleximize is the first provider in the UK of revenue-based financing, which is revolutionizing SME finance.
+Differing from traditional lending, borrowers only have to repay a percentage of sales each month until their loan is repaid.
+So, essentially, borrowers only pay what they can afford, meaning it’s great for companies that are affected by seasonality, with peaks and dips in sales throughout the year.

 “Because peer-to-peer lenders operate online, linking lenders and borrowers directly, their margins are thinner than those of high street banks, which means rates for borrowers and lenders are attractive.” blakoe

 Elaine Moore, Financial Times, February 2014

 Government business loans